vmware/weathervane/doc/userDocs/usersGuide.md

 To use a different configuration size, edit the configuration file as follows:

-1. Change the value for the `configurationSize` to `micro`, `xsmall`, `small2`, or `small2-applimit2`.
+1. Change the value for the `configurationSize` to `micro`, `xsmall`, `small2`, `small2-applimit2`, or `small`.
+   - Note: the `small2` and `small2-applimit2` configurations are deprecated.
-1. Optionally, change the description parameter to properly describe the run.
+2. Optionally, change the description parameter to properly describe the run.
-1. Optionally, save the configuration file by a different name to reflect the contents.
+3. Optionally, save the configuration file by a different name to reflect the contents.

 Then run Weathervane as before with the new configuration file.